wb2osz/direwolf/README.md

 ### Linux - Using git clone (recommended) ###

+***Note that this has changed for version 1.6.
+There are now a couple extra steps.***

+A standard operating system install will probably include these already:

+- git
+- gcc or clang compiler
+- make

-You will probably need to install one of these packages first:
+You will probably need to install additional packages:

 On Debian / Ubuntu / Raspbian:

+    sudo apt-get install cmake
     sudo apt-get install libasound2-dev
+    sudo apt-get install libudev-dev

 Or on Red Hat / Fedora / Centos:

+    sudo yum install cmake
     sudo yum install alsa-lib-devel
+    sudo yum install libudev-devel

 Then on any flavor of Linux:

 	cd ~
 	git clone https://www.github.com/wb2osz/direwolf
 	cd direwolf
+	mkdir build && cd build
+	cmake ..
-	make
+	make –j4
 	sudo make install
 	make install-conf

 This should give you the most recent stable release.
-If you want the latest (possibly unstable) development version, use "git checkout dev" before the first "make" command.
+If you want the latest (possibly unstable) development version, use "git checkout dev" after the "cd direwolf" command.

 For more details see the **User Guide** in the [**doc** directory](https://github.com/wb2osz/direwolf/tree/master/doc).
 Special considerations for the Raspberry Pi are found in **Raspberry-Pi-APRS.pdf**